 - Use Sandboxie.
 Remember that many people get virus infections by just browsing around the web and checking their online email.
 Sandboxie is a program that surrounds your browser with a secure shell.
 Imagine you have a sheet of clear plastic between you and some paper.
 When you write on the clear plastic, nothing happens to the paper.
 When you pull away the plastic you see that nothing is written on the paper.
 The paper is like your hard drive and the clear plastic is like what Sandboxie does.
 Sandboxie is about $15 per year.
 I highly recommend it.
 You have to learn how to use it properly or you'll get confused.
 Go to sandboxie.com to learn more.
 Also search Google and Youtube for "how does Sandboxie work?" and "how to use Sandboxie".

 - Use a good anti-virus program and keep it up to date.
 On Windows 10 I just use the free built-in Windows Defender program and do a full scan about once a week.
 Windows Defender is a real-time anti-virus program which means it's always running in the background.
 I also use the free version of Malwarebytes.
 This is not an anti-virus program but just a virus scanner.
 That means it doesn't do real-time protection.
 It just does a very good scan of your computer when you tell it to.
 I use it once a week.
 Remember to have only one real-time anti-virus program running.
 I also use the Microsoft Malicious Software Removal Tool (MRT) once a month.
 Do a Google and Youtube search to learn about it and how to use it.
 The MRT is a super good scanner (it's not a real-time program).
-I don't recommend using the free versions of Avast, AVG, Kaspersky, etc. Security experts are finding more and more bugs in those programs.
+I don't recommend using the free or paid versions of Avast, AVG, Kaspersky, etc. Security experts are finding more and more bugs in those programs.
 And some of them will try to grab personal data and sell it to advertisers.